jvcalderon/gist-client/README.md

 Gist Client
 ==============

 A client to consume [Gist](https://gist.github.com/) API with JS.
 Provides some features like filtering or abstraction of resource pagination.
-You don know Gist?
+You don't know Gist?
 See [official Github's help](https://help.github.com/articles/about-gists/).

 ## Installation